Akhenaten: Akhenaten and monotheism in Abrahamic religions

 The idea that Akhenaten was the pioneer of a monotheistic religion that later became Judaism has been considered by various scholars.
 One of the first to mention this was Sigmund Freud, the founder of psychoanalysis, in his book Moses and Monotheism.
 Basing his arguments on his belief that the Exodus story was historical, Freud argued that Moses had been an Atenist priest who was forced to leave Egypt with his followers after Akhenaten's death.
 Freud argued that Akhenaten was striving to promote monotheism, something that the biblical Moses was able to achieve.
 Following the publication of his book, the concept entered popular consciousness and serious research.

-Freud commented on the connection between Adonai, the Egyptian Aten and the Syrian divine name of Adonis as stemming from a common root; in this he was following the argument of Egyptologist Arthur Weigall.
-Jan Assmann's opinion is that 'Aten' and 'Adonai' are not linguistically related.

 There are strong similarities between Akhenaten's Great Hymn to the Aten and the Biblical Psalm 104, but there is debate as to relationship implied by this similarity.

 Others have likened some aspects of Akhenaten's relationship with the Aten to the relationship, in Christian tradition, between Jesus Christ and God, particularly interpretations that emphasize a more monotheistic interpretation of Atenism than a henotheistic one.
 Donald B. Redford has noted that some have viewed Akhenaten as a harbinger of Jesus.
 "After all, Akhenaten did call himself the son of the sole god: 'Thine only son that came forth from thy body'."
 James Henry Breasted likened him to Jesus, Arthur Weigall saw him as a failed precursor of Christ and Thomas Mann saw him "as right on the way and yet not the right one for the way".

 Although scholars like Brian Fagan (2015) and Robert Alter (2018) have re-opened the debate, in 1997, Redford concluded:

-Before much of the archaeological evidence from Thebes and from Tell el-Amarna became available, wishful thinking sometimes turned Akhenaten into a humane teacher of the true God, a mentor of Moses, a christlike figure, a philosopher before his time.
-But these imaginary creatures are now fading away as the historical reality gradually emerges.
-There is little or no evidence to support the notion that Akhenaten was a progenitor of the full-blown monotheism that we find in the Bible.
-The monotheism of the Hebrew Bible and the New Testament had its own separate development—one that began more than half a millennium after the pharaoh's death.